-Jason is a Senior Lecturer in the School of Computing and Communications at Lancaster University.
+Jason is a Professor in Human-Computer Interaction in the Department of Computer Science at the University of Bath.
 His primary research area is Human-Computer Interaction, with a particular interest in developing novel interactive systems to bridge the physical-digital divide.
 His recent work focuses on the development of shape-changing interfaces—surfaces that can dynamically change their geometry based on digital content or user input.
 Alexander's other work has investigated novel interaction techniques using eye-gaze, haptic feedback, and gestural interaction.
 He is always keen to hear from enthusiastic prospective Ph.D. students or post-docs wishing to work in these areas.

 He was previously a Senior Lecturer in the School of Computing and Communications at Lancaster University, and a post-doctoral researcher in the Bristol Interaction and Graphics (BIG) group at the University of Bristol.
 Before that he was a Ph.D. student in the HCI and Multimedia Lab at the University of Canterbury.